(Updated February 2024)

 Bonuses

 If you are hired to write a theatrical motion picture, it is customary to include bonuses tied to screen credit or production.
 The MBA does not have provisions that provide for bonus compensation, so you have to negotiate bonuses in your individual deal.
+Pension and health contributions are also payable on bonuses, up to the cap.

 To learn more about these and other deal points, see the Writers' Deal Hub Screen Deal Tips.

 The Contracts Department answers all MBA-related questions except those specifically pertaining to residuals, credits, or the status of legal arbitration claims.
 Please email the Contracts Department if you need help addressing any of the wide range of issues arising from the MBA and writers’ individual contracts.
+As noted above, the Guild can also provide custom research on comparable deals to assist you in your individual deal negotiation; please reach out to the Agency Department for assistance.

 • Pension and Health Coverage

 Pension contributions are made on earnings up to a per-project cap of $225,000 and health contributions are capped at $250,000 annually.
+As a result of the 2023 MBA negotiations, writers on teams get pension and health contributions as individuals rather than splitting the cap.

 To become eligible for one year of Health Fund coverage, you must have covered earnings reported to the Fund (and contributions paid on those amounts) during a period of four or fewer consecutive calendar quarters equal to the current Writers Guild of America minimum for a one-hour network prime-time story and teleplay (See the current earnings minimum).
 Please be aware that the minimum to qualify will increase on May 2 each year of the MBA with any negotiated increases in Guild minimums.